acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/api-modules.md

 Using a page worker, an add-on can load a page and access its DOM without displaying it to the user.

-This is the module to use if you want to fetch web content without the user's involvement.
+This is the module to use if you want to interact with a page's DOM without the user's involvement.

 ### [request](#module/addon-kit/request) ###

-This module enables you to make XML HTTP (AJAX) requests from your add-on, and process the responses.
+This module enables you to make XMLHttpRequests from your add-on.

 ## Interacting with the Browser ##